BerkleyTechnologyServices/restdocs-spec-example/README.md

 [![Build Status](https://travis-ci.org/BerkleyTechnologyServices/restdocs-spec-example.svg?branch=master)](https://travis-ci.org/BerkleyTechnologyServices/restdocs-spec-example)

-This example project demonstrates how to integrate [Spring REST Docs], [restdocs-openapi], and the [restdocs-spec-maven-plugin] to generate both HTML documentation and an OpenAPI 2.0 spec file at the same time.
+This example project demonstrates how to integrate [Spring REST Docs], [restdocs-api-spec], and the [restdocs-spec-maven-plugin] to generate both HTML documentation and an OpenAPI 2.0 spec file at the same time.